Homomorphic encryption and some black box attacks: Application of Theorem to homomorphic encryption

-\item[(d)] Automorphisms of the group $\sl_3(\bF_q)$ are well known: every automorphism of\/ $\sl_3(\bF_q)$ is a product of a conjugation by a matrix from $\gl_3(\bF_q)$, the inverse-transpose automorphism and a field automorphism induced by an automorphism of the field $\bF_q$.
+\item[{\rm (c)}] Automorphisms of the group $\sl_2(\bF_q)$ are well known: every automorphism is a product of an inner automorphism and a field automorphism induced by an automorphism of the field $\bF_q$.
 Therefore if Bob can run a few instances of known plaintexts attacks against Alice, he can compute the automorphism $\delta$ and after that read plaintexts of all Alice's cryptoelements.